SashiDo/sashido-nextjs-boilerplate/README.md

 We've kept the basic Parse Specific structure, with default entry point for Cloud Code at `./cloud/main.js`.

-All Next.JS code for yor app should be placed at the `src` folder.
+All Next.JS code for yor app should be placed at the `./src` folder.

 Additional details about how SashiDo works with Cloud Code, you may find in our [docs](https://blog.sashido.io/tag/cloud-code/).